 Try out the demo!

 Shadow Daemon uses small connectors on application level to intercept requests.
 This guarantees that the analyzed data is exactly the same as the input data of the web application, a task many firewalls fail to do properly.
-The installation of the connectors is easy and does not require coding abilities.

 At the moment the following programming languages, libs, and frameworks are supported: